Executive Compensation Committee Charter

 - To review and approve corporate goals and objectives relevant to the compensation of the CEO, evaluate the performance of the CEO in light of these goals and objectives and establish the CEO’s compensation level based on this evaluation as well as on the Company’s performance, relative shareholder return of the Company, awards given to the CEO in past years and the value of the CEO’s compensation at comparable companies;

-- To review and approve compensation programs applicable to the executive officers of the Company;
+- To review and approve compensation programs applicable to the executive officers of the Company, and review the performance of executive officers;

 - To make recommendations to the Board with respect to the Company’s incentive compensation plans and equity-based plans, oversee the activities of the individuals and committees responsible for administering these plans and discharge any responsibilities imposed on the Committee by any of these plans;

-- In consultation with senior management, to oversee regulatory compliance with respect to compensation matters, including overseeing the Company’s policies on structuring compensation programs to preserve tax deductibility, and, as and when required, establishing performance goals and certifying performance goals have been attained for purposes of Section 162 (m) of the Internal Revenue Code;
+- In consultation with senior management, to oversee regulatory compliance with respect to compensation matters, including overseeing compliance with SEC rules and regulations, and overseeing the Company’s policies on structuring compensation programs to preserve tax deductibility, and, as and when required, establishing performance measures and certifying performance measures have been attained;

 - To review and approve any severance or similar termination payments for any current or former executive officer of the Company;